 Is Legal Studies a Good Career Path?

 Absolutely.
 You can find a lot of possible careers in legal studies.
 The most obvious legal studies career is an attorney career, but that’s not your only option.
+The Bureau of Labor Statistics offers many examples.

 Other legal studies careers include paralegals.
 Paralegals, also called legal assistants, work for attorneys.
 They help attorneys with the behind-the-scenes work that goes into running a law office.
 They maintain communication between the client and the attorney, research legal cases, keep files organized, and more.
 Paralegals need a fair amount of legal knowledge, and a legal studies degree can help them gain the knowledge they need.